 App protection

 The app is responsible for protecting itself from potential misbehaving or malicious values passed to its redirect URL (e.g., values injected with executable code, such as SQL) and for protecting authorization codes, access tokens, and refresh tokens from unauthorized access and use.
 The app developer must be aware of potential threats, such as malicious apps running on the same platform, counterfeit authorization servers, and counterfeit resource servers, and implement countermeasures to help protect both the app itself and any sensitive information it may hold.
 For background, see the OAuth 2.0 Threat Model and Security Considerations.

+Specific requirements are:

 Apps SHALL ensure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted ONLY to authenticated servers, over TLS-secured channels.

-Apps SHALL generate an unpredictable state parameter for each user session; SHALL include state with all authorization requests; and SHALL validate the state value for any request sent to its redirect URL.
+Apps SHALL generate an unpredictable state parameter for each user session; SHALL include state with all authorization requests; and SHALL validate the state value included in requests sent to its redirect URL.

 An app SHALL NOT execute untrusted user-supplied inputs as code.